hansb001/drones-iot-visual-recognition/WildFires/VISRECO.md

 #### Upload Zip Files to Watson Studio Project
 - Three zip files have been prepared which contain aerial drone images
-- These zip files are on the local lab workstation
 - If you following these steps on the web, download the aerial drone zip files here:
   - [BurnedHomes.zip](classes/BurnedHomes.zip)
   - [AerialHomes.zip](classes/AerialHomes.zip)